top of page

 Dairy Cravings & Withdrawal

-• digestive changes: bloating, constipation, and changes in bowel movements are common; focus on high fibre foods and lots of water to ease through this stage
+• digestive changes: bloating, constipation, and changes in bowel movements are very common; focus on high fibre foods and lots of water to ease through this stage

 • fatigue: if you feel sluggish or tired, it is your body adjusting to less sugar and fat, and a sign of effective detoxification